KatieLDR/Smart-Speaker/README.md

 # IoT Smart-Speaker
 ## Overview
-This is the easiest way to control your speaker.
-Have you ever encounter the situation when you don't have spare hands turning off the music or feel annoying to control volume by keyboard?
-In my project, you can easily turn on and off the music simply by looking at the Picamera and blinking eyes.
+The easiest way to control your speaker.
+Have you ever encounter a situation when you don't have spare hands turning off the music?
+Or ever feel annoying to control volume by keyboard?
+In my project, you can turn on and off the speaker by looking at the Picamera and blinking eyes.
 Our Python code will fetch and play studying music on youtube automatically.
 It means that you don't have to download the music onto your Pi.
-You can stop at anytime by blinking at the Picamera again.
-Also, I utilized gesture sensor to detect hands movement.
-If you move your hand upward, the volume will goes up, vice versa.
+You can stop at any time by blinking at the Picamera again.
+Also, I utilized the gesture sensor to detect hand movement.
+If you move your hand upward, the volume will go up, vice versa.
 This project can extend to anything you want to control with your eyes.
-For example, turn off the light, turn on the computer... and so on.
+For example, turn off the light, turn on the computer, and so on.

 ## Prerequisites